Last updated June 02, 2026

 Transaction Pooling Mode (Recommended)

-Database clients rarely execute consecutive transactions with no pauses between.
-Instead, non-database work is performed between transactions.
-This means that server connections spend a lot of time idle while waiting for new work to arrive.
+Database clients rarely execute consecutive transactions with no pauses or idle between them.
+Apps perform non-database work between transactions, which means that server connections spend a lot of time idle while waiting for new work to arrive.

-Transaction pooling mode seeks to reduce server connection idle time like so:
+Transaction pooling mode reduces server connection idle time:

 - The pooler assigns a server connection to a client when it begins a transaction.

-- The pooler releases the connection assignment as soon as the client’s transaction completes.
+- The pooler releases the connection assignment when the client’s transaction completes.

-- If a client runs more than one transaction, each can be executed on different server connections.
+- If a client runs more than one transaction, each transaction can execute on different server connections.

 - A single-server connection can run transactions issued by different clients over its lifetime.

-This allows for a far larger number of active clients than connections allowed by the server.
-While it is dependent on the given workload, it isn’t uncommon to see a 10x or more active client-connection to server-connection ratio.
+A transaction pooling approach supports a far larger number of active clients than the server’s connection limit.
+While it depends on the given workload, it’s common to see 10 times or more active client-connection to server-connection ratio.
+This ratio reduces the server resources needed for a given number of clients that share the pooled connections.

-This does come with an important caveat: Clients can no longer expect that changes made to database session state persist across successive transactions made by the same client, as those can run on different server connections.
-Furthermore, if a client makes session state changes they may, and likely will, affect other clients.
+Transaction pooling comes with an important caveat.
+Clients can’t expect that changes made to database session state persist across successive transactions made by the same client, as those transactions can run on different server connections.
+Session state changes made by one client can affect other clients that reuse the same server connection afterwards.

 Here are some examples using the earlier transaction pooling example image: